Serious Bacterial

 Bacteria have built-in abilities to develop resistance, for example by degrading and/or deactivating antibiotics, or by blocking penetration of the antibiotic.
 Resistant bacteria can then pass on their genetic material to their progeny or to neighbouring bacteria, resulting in the spread of antibiotic resistance.
 A striking example is NDM-1, an enzyme that allows bacteria to degrade even some of the newest antibiotics.
 Bacteria producing NDM-1 were first discovered in 2006; since then, they have been found in 80+ countries and have caused outbreaks of drug-resistant infections in hospitals around the world.

 Although anyone, anywhere can be infected by these highly resistant bacteria, people in hospitals are especially susceptible.
 These infections occur when resistant bacteria get into the body through wounds, surgery sites, ventilators, and catheters.
-They cause a range of problems, including pneumonia as well as infections in the urinary tract, abdomen, soft tissue and bloodstream, which can lead to significant loss of function and eventually death.
+They cause a range of problems, including pneumonia as well as infections in the urinary tract, abdomen, soft tissue and bloodstream, which can lead to sepsis and cause significant loss of function and eventually death.
 As antibiotic resistance spreads, patients undergoing common surgeries (like hip replacements) or with suppressed immune systems (for example, cancer patients) are at greater risk for these serious bacterial infections.
 Having effective antibiotics to treat such infections are foundational to the practice of modern medicine.

 Learn more